-There are more than 6,000 credit unions with 100 million+ members in the United States providing member services from nearly 21,000 branch locations as of December 2016.
+There are nearly 6,000 credit unions with 100 million+ members in the United States providing member services from more than 20,000 branch locations as of January 2017.

 Credit Union members typically save more money through lower fees, lower loan rates, and higher savings rates compared to banks.
 Join a nearby credit union